Suicide Prevention Month 2021

 WE ARE STRONGER TOGETHER

 A feeling of connectedness is often cited as one of the primary factors in preventing suicide.
 Crisis Support Services of Alameda County has been dedicated to building life-saving connections through our 24hr Crisis Line, Community Education presentations, and therapeutic services aimed at communities experiencing multiple stressors.
 By presenting mental health providers and community members with a series of learning sessions focused on various topics connected to suicide prevention, we hope to increase the collective capacity of the broader community to be a resource to those experiencing mental health challenges and suicidal thoughts and behaviors.
 We thank our community partners who are joining us in this important work - your partnership is deeply appreciated.

 OUR LUNCH and LEARNS

-Join us (virtually) for a month of special programming designed for community members and the helping professions — BUILDING CONNECTION AND RESILIENCE THROUGH SOCIAL JUSTICE, honoring National Suicide Prevention Month.
-All Panels are from 12 Noon - 1:00 pm with time for questions and answers.
+Join us (virtually) for a month of special programming designed for community members and the helping professions — BUILDING CONNECTION AND RESILIENCE, honoring National Suicide Prevention Month.
+Most of the learning sessions are from 12 Noon - 1:00 pm with time for questions and answers.
+The September 21 panel starts at 6 p.m.
 You will be provided a Zoom link for each session after registering for the panel.